 The Role of Big Data

 The reality is that Industry 4.0 is impossible to implement without embracing big data.
 At the lower and middle management levels for example, managers need access to large volumes of data pertaining to production.
 They also need to know what that data means and how to use it.
 Relying on root cause data visualization dashboard no longer works because it is reactive rather than proactive.

 Companies like Rock West Solutions are tasked with developing new and better ways to harvest data.
 But they cannot stop there.
 They must also develop, in parallel, better ways to analyze and use collected data.
 That involves embracing technologies like artificial intelligence and advanced signal processing.

 When It All Comes Together

-Harnessing big data in order to facilitate Industry 4.0 is no easy task.
+Harnessing big Data Analytics Consulting in order to facilitate Industry 4.0 is no easy task.
 But when it all comes together, the results are truly amazing.
 Smart factories become the models of efficiency and productivity originally predicted decades ago.